sidharthjuyal/netflix-gpt/README.md

 - Firebase Deployment
 - Sign Up/ Sign In User Account
 - Create Redux Store with userSlice
+- User Authentication Setup

 # Igniting Our App
-npm init
+- npm init
-npm install -D parcel  ( dev dependency ) npm install react npm install react-dom npx parcel src/index.html
+- npm install -D parcel  ( dev dependency )
+- npm install react
+- npm install react-dom
+- npx parcel src/index.html

 # If you delete the node_modues
 you can regenerate the node_modules using  ( npm install ), given that you have your package.json and package-lock.json

 # Configure Tailwind CSS
-npm install tailwindcss @tailwindcss/postcss
+- npm install tailwindcss @tailwindcss/postcss
--> create a .postcssrc in the project root and configure it.
+- create a .postcssrc in the project root and configure it.
--> add  @import "tailwindcss"; to index.css
+- add  @import "tailwindcss"; to index.css
--> link index.css to index.html
+- link index.css to index.html

 # App Features
 - Login / Sign Up